harrypeter07/RESUMEMAKER/README.md

 - Internet access (for AI features)
 - Camera (optional, for profile photo)

-All data processing is done locally on the device, ensuring your resume information remains private.
+All data processing is done locally on the device, ensuring your resume information remains confidential.

 ## 🔄 Updates & Versions